Frequently Asked Questions

 Go to Settings, enable email alerts, and add recipient email addresses.
 Each address must be verified before it can receive alerts:

 Verification links expire after 24 hours.
 You can resend them from the Settings page.
-All alert emails are sent from our verified sender address to ensure deliverability.

 Telegram alerts require creating a bot and getting your chat ID: